dimastatz/cloud-profiler/docs/expert-system-for-profiler.md

 ### Solution
-On one side of the system, we have a Cloud Profiler, that generates a stream of events during profiling session.
-On the other side, we have a developer that expects to see the visual presentation of profiling data and in addition he wants to get some assistance.
-The system should discover known patterns of JVM performance issues automatically.
+A Cloud Profiler generates a stream of events during profiling sessions.
+Event streams contain valuable information about the internal state of the profiled software applications.
+Some profilers just outputs the data to stdout, others use different visualization techniques to help developers to make sense of this data.
+In our solution we are adding a new piece of software which handles the stream of data and performs a pattern mining.
+We call this new piece of software: recommendation engine.

 #### CPU Usage Sampling Structure